JaneliaSciComp/2020AprilGitCourse/lessons/lesson-3.md

     + Gitlab flow (https://about.gitlab.com/blog/2014/09/29/gitlab-flow/): somewhere between; work on master but have test/deploy branches; useful for staged deployment (eg ios app that needs approval)
     + forking workflow: open source typical; fork and work in own repo, pull request to source repo, which does gatekeeping
 - actual examples (show):
-    + JW: all trusted; feature branches for long-running work; we often commit to master; releases are done from a branch and tagged; even "hotfixes" are done with a new release from master (not from the release branch)
+    + JW: all trusted; feature branches for long-running work; we often commit to master; releases are done from a branch and tagged; "hotfixes" are done from master or the release branch
     + NeuTu: more open-source-like; Ting controls "master"; others work on branches and submit pull requests that he reviews and merges (even though I think I can commit to master...)
     + marktips: working alone, on master; tagged releases
-    + always respect the project guidelines (more next section)!
+    + always respect the project guidelines (more in upcoming Udemy section)!
         * Julia: https://github.com/JuliaLang/julia/blob/master/CONTRIBUTING.md#git-recommendations-for-pull-requests
         * React: https://github.com/facebook/react
         * CatMaid: https://github.com/catmaid/CATMAID/blob/master/CONTRIBUTING.md
 - what should you do?
     + respect existing project guidelines!
     + if alone: feature branches (yes!), release from master, with tags
+    + if open-source style collaboration, use forking workflow
-    + then add branches as your use case requires
+    + either way, add branches as your use case requires

 ## merge conflict tools
 - GUIs much better with multiple files, multiple changes per file
 - need to set up a conflict, then compare
-    + merge branch new-chef into master; conflicts result (and non-conflicting changes)
+    + merge branch new-chef into master; conflicts result (and non-conflicting changes, too!)
     + in editor
-    + Sublime Merge
+    + Sublime Merge; base/merge
+    + GitHub desktop tool doesn't have a built-in merge confict tool
+        * IntelliJ/PyCharm and others do
-    + Stuart likes kdiff3 because it shows you the two conflicting files, the resulting file, **and** the common ancestor
+    + Stuart likes kdiff3 because it shows you the two conflicting files, the resulting file, **and** the common ancestor (looks like a pain to config?)
-    + maybe the GitHub desktop tool?

 ## git reset